 Effective July 1, 2012, the OPEB Plan provides medical, vision, and prescription drug benefits coverage through the City's fully insured, active employee plan until the retiree becomes eligible for Medicare.
 There are six individuals that retired prior to July 1, 2012 that the City covers under separate billing.
 Medicare eligible retirees have benefits provided under the BCBS Medicare Supplement Plan F and Medicare Part D prescription drug plan.
 Retiree benefits are not provided for spouses and dependents.

 Plan Membership

-As of June 30, 2018, the last actuarial valuation (June 30, 2017), the following employees were covered by the OPEB Plan's benefit terms:
+As of June 30, 2019, the following employees were covered by the OPEB Plan's benefit terms: